 - Intake more fluids.
-A Big NO to soft drinks, instead go for fruit juices, milkshakes, flavoured milk, etc.
+A Big NO to soft drinks, instead go for fruit juices, milkshakes, flavored milk, etc.

 - Go seasonal & Go natural, eat more fruits & salads.
 Include fruits, in at least 30% of your diet.

 But, at the same time don’t become too rigid and follow rules like a Robot.
-Sometimes, eating your favourite snacks with your colleagues will not harm you much.
+Sometimes, eating your favorite snacks with your colleagues will not harm you much.

 This is the MOST important thing.
 If you entered litigation just looking at the fat payments your senior takes, then Quit right now.
 Because, you won’t be getting it unless you work your ass off, gain the required knowledge & experience, which obviously takes time.

 And to survive during that period you need to be very passionate towards what you are doing.
 Not to be selective at work.
 Whatever is thrown at you, you have to get it done.
 Also, maintaining the work quality at the same time.

 I have worked in many places.
 The biggest lessons, I have learned from my experience is that, until you consider the given task as YOUR Work, nothing productive can be achieved.
 So, consider it as YOUR personal task, not your colleague’s work or not a task given by your boss, but YOUR Task.

 If you keep this attitude, only then you will work responsibly and will come up with more productive & qualitative output.
 Which will eventually result in your overall development and growth.

 So, it becomes really important to keep track of stuff like, how much you spend, where do you spend it, etc.

 You may also have to submit your Travel Expense sheet at your workplace.